-The wireless keyboard and mouse operate with digital radio technology to ensure no cross communication between the keyboard, the mouse, remote control and your computer without connecting cables.
+The wireless keyboard and mouse operate with digital radio technology to ensure their individual signals are not mixed up or cause interference.
 The transmission and receiving of keyboard, mouse and remote control signals are free from angle restriction.
 Before working with your new keyboard and mouse, ensure you take the following steps.